Devtography/ibpy_native/README.md

 bridge = ibpy_native.IBBridge(host='127.0.0.1', port=4001, client_id=1, auto_conn=True)
 ```

-A optional parameter `timeout` is available for all APIs implemented in
+An optional parameter `timeout` is available for all APIs implemented in
 `IBBridge`.
-The timeout value is treated as X seconds, and the default timeout
+The timeout value is treated as `X` seconds, and the default timeout
-time is set as 10 seconds.
+time has been set to 10 seconds.

 ```python
 # Search the US stock contract of Apple Inc.